-On behalf of St Andrews PTFA I would like to welcome you back after the summer break, in particular the pupils and parents who are new to our school.
-My name is Natalie (mum to Oliver in year 4 and Edward in year 2) and this will be my second year standing as PTFA chairperson.
+On behalf of St Andrews PTFA I would like to welcome you to St. Andrew's , in particular the pupils and parents who are new to our school.
+My name is Natalie (mum to Oliver in year 6 and Edward in year 4) and this will be my fourth year standing as PTFA chairperson.

 At St Andrews we are very fortunate to have such a successful PTFA which raises vital funds used to enhance every child’s learning experience as they journey through school.
 Further to raising funds the activities of the PTFA present a great opportunity for pupils and their families to strengthen their social ties with school.
 New classroom chairs, the outdoor peace garden and hoodies for the year six leavers are just a few of the things we have contributed to.
 The PTFA also hosted the 2019 Big Picnic which was a free event on the school field open to all St Andrews pupils, their families and also the wider Over Hulton community.
 The event was a huge success and something we plan to host again in June 2020.

 Over the coming months you can see from the calendar dates below we have lots planned.
 Without the support from parents, teachers and friends of the school none of these events would be possible, so thank you.